 This course is designed for students who want to learn and improve their skills for volleyball.
-Instruction and drills will be focused on the basic to advanced fundamentals of passing, serving, setting and attacking.
-Students will learn rules and court strategy for playing the game in all aspects, including, indoor, outdoor (grass), girls/boys, Coed, reverse coed, tournament play, as well as refereeing matches.
-Emphasis will be on improving skills and knowledge of the sport in order to play recreationally or competitively as a life time activity.
+Instruction and drills will be focused on the advanced fundamentals of passing, serving, setting and hitting.
+Students will learn rules and court strategy for playing the game in all aspects, including, indoor, outdoor, girls/boys, Coed, reverse coed, and tournament play.
+Emphasis will be on improving skills and knowledge of the sport in order to play recreationally or competitively as a lifetime activity.
 This course can be taken for a semester or a year for elective credit.
-Recommendations: Students should receive written permission from the head volleyball coach or a physical education teacher.

-BEGINNING DANCE 720255
+BEGINNING DANCE